PhilipDaniels/rmule/README.md

   This is CamuleApp::OnInit, where most initialization seems to occur

 Parse command line arguments
-  --reset-config
   --import-config DIR

 [ ] Run as a daemon (PID file needed)
 [ ] Single instance check